vanruc/todoApp/README.md

 Now we can continue to the next page to install and configure [WildFly](https://wildfly.org/) Server to run our application.
 ## Install and Configure WildFly Server
 To run our **TodoApp** we will need to install and configure for [WildFly](https://wildfly.org) Server.
-Skyve works well on WildFly version 13+ (tested and runs smoothly on **WildFly 17** - count to date of Tutorial).
+Skyve works well on WildFly version 13+ (tested and runs smoothly on **WildFly 17** - as of last revision of this tutorial).
 ### Installing WildFly Server
 *You can skip this step if WildFly Server is already installed on your system.*

 Before installing WildFly Server, make sure **JBoss Tools** is installed on your system.

-To install JBoss Tools, click on Help, then click Eclipse Marketplace
+To install JBoss Tools, click on Help, then click Eclipse Marketplace.

 ![](doc_img_src/InstallingJBossEclipse1Guide.PNG)

-In the searchbar, type 'jboss' and search
+In the searchbar, enter 'jboss' then search.

-Select the JBoss Tools version that the search returns, and click Install
+Select the JBoss Tools version that the search returns, and click Install.

 ![](doc_img_src/InstallingJBossEclipse2Guide.PNG)

-To check if JBoss Tools is installed properly, click on Help, then click Eclipse Marketplace
+To check if JBoss Tools is installed properly, click on Help, then click Eclipse Marketplace.

 ![](doc_img_src/FindingJBossEclipse1Guide.PNG)

-Click Installed
+Click Installed.

-If the JBoss Tools plugin is present, you are ready to continue
+If the JBoss Tools plugin is present, you are ready to continue.

 ![](doc_img_src/FindingJBossEclipse2Guide.PNG)